home-assistant/home-assistant.io/source/_integrations/hook.markdown

 ---
-title: "Hook Switch"
+title: Hook Switch
-description: "Instructions on how to integrate the Hook Smart Home Hub into Home Assistant."
+description: Instructions on how to integrate the Hook Smart Home Hub into Home Assistant.
 logo: hook.png
 ha_category:
   - Switch